Post-COVID Trends in Customer Service

-Like it or not, our businesses are defined by their customer service:
+Like it or not, businesses are defined by their customer service:

-• 86% have stopped buying from a brand because of a bad customer service experience
+- 86% of consumers have stopped buying from a brand because of a bad customer service experience.1

-• 77% are likely to recommend a company after a positive one.
+- While 77% are likely to recommend a company after a positive one.2

 Trend 1: Distributed customer service

-Social distancing has made the traditional call centre a liability.
-But the practice of gathering together your customer service representatives in a single room was already on the way out.
-Allowing customer service agents to work-from-home brings a number of significant benefits:
+Social distancing made the traditional call centre a liability.
+But the practice of gathering together your customer service representatives in a single room was already on the way out even before the pandemic.
+Now in 2023, we know that allowing customer service agents to work-from-home brings a number of significant benefits:

-• Better agents: People prefer to work-from-home.
+- Better agents:.
+Over 50% of UK workers want at least a hybrid-working model.
 Telecommuting not only gives you your pick of agents, it lets you hire professionals who might not otherwise work in a call centre.
 Customer service operations that have taken this approach have representatives with a higher average age, more university graduates and more industry experience.

-• Lower costs: Removing office overheads reduces costs.
-The money that was spent on rent of office amenities can be saved or put back into hiring better agents.
+- Lower costs: Removing office overheads reduces costs.
+The money that was spent on office rent and amenities can be saved or put back into hiring better agents.

-A distributed approach to the call centre also improves flexibility, allowing organisations to more easily match the right agents to specific customers and queries — but we will get back to this.
+A distributed approach to the call centre also improves flexibility, allowing organisations to more easily match the right agents to specific customers and queries — more on this later.

 Why this is important to customers: